 TPMS Sensors

-If your Honda Civic has TPMS sensors, resetting them can fix a number of issues with the car, like inaccurate fuel gauge readings and poor brakes.
-There are several ways to reset TPMS on a Honda Civic 2014; it’s important to find the right method for your car model and make sure you do it correctly.
+If your Honda Civic has TPMS sensors, resetting them can fix several issues with the car, like inaccurate fuel gauge readings and poor brakes.
+There are several ways to reset TPMS on a Honda Civic 2014; finding the proper method for your car model and ensuring you do it correctly is essential.

-Follow the instructions that came with your car’s TPMS sensor or look online for tips before attempting to reset them yourself.
+Follow the instructions with your car’s TPMS sensor, or look online for tips before resetting them yourself.
 Always remember to replace or re-calibrate any faulty sensors once they’ve been reset.
 Keep an eye out for warning lights in the dashboard if you have trouble with your Honda Civic’s TPMS system – resolving these problems could require a trip to a mechanic.

 Flashing Procedure

 Warning.
-If you don’t follow the flashing procedure your tires will be at risk of losing air pressure, which could even lead to a blowout.
+If you don’t follow the flashing procedure, your tires risk losing air pressure, possibly leading to a blowout.

-To reset your TPMS Honda Civic 2014, drive to a safe place with plenty of room to safely stop, turn off all engine lights including the headlights and taillights, disable the anti-theft system then wait 10 minutes for TPMS sensors to calibrate before driving again.
+To reset your TPMS Honda Civic 2014, drive to a safe place with plenty of room to safely stop, turn off all engine lights, including the headlights and taillights, turn off the anti-theft system, and then wait 10 minutes for TPMS sensors to calibrate before driving again.

-The calibration process may take up to 2 hours so make sure you have enough time when resetting your TPMS Honda Civic 2014.
-Remember that if any problem occurs while trying to reset or calibrate your TPMS Honda Civic 2014, do not hesitate in coming back into our dealership for assistance or replacing your tire(s).
+The calibration process may take up to 2 hours, so ensure you have enough time to reset your TPMS Honda Civic 2014.
+Remember that if any problem occurs while trying to reset or calibrate your TPMS Honda Civic 2014, do not hesitate to come back to the dealership for assistance or to replace your tire(s).

 Cleaning Procedure

 Clean the entire exterior of your Honda Civic by using a pressure cleaner and bucket.
-Use a wax or sealant to protect the paint job while it is still wet.
+Use a wax or sealant to protect the paint job while wet.

-Remove all dirt, dust, and other contaminants from around the car’s trim with an old toothbrush and lacquer thinner Wipe down all surfaces with a clean cloth to remove any residue Apply a new coat of protection if desired.
+Remove all dirt, dust, and other contaminants around the car’s trim with an old toothbrush and lacquer thinner.
+Wipe down all surfaces with a clean cloth to remove any residue.
+Apply a new coat of protection if desired.

 Where Is the TPMS Reset Button?

 The TPMS reset button is located beneath the steering wheel.
-To change a tire, first, locate the TPMS reset button and then hold it in until the tire pressure light blinks three times.
+To change a tire, find the TPMS reset button and hold it in until the tire pressure light blinks three times.

-Next release the button to reset your TPMS system.
+Next, release the button to reset your TPMS system.
 Make sure you replace all four tires when they need to be replaced.
-Always keep your vehicle’s TPMS system properly serviced to ensure accurate readings.
+Always keep your vehicle’s TPMS system adequately serviced to ensure accurate readings.

 How Do You Reset the Tire Pressure Sensor 2014?